 - Additional Information:

-- Insurance updates are recorded in the Change History tab.
+- Updates to a vendor's insurance record are listed in the Change History tab.

 Image content may not accurately reflect the current state of the system, and/or it may be out of date.

 Add Insurance Information for a Vendor

 - Click Companies.

 - Locate the desired company in the list.
 Then click Edit.

 Note: If the company record does not exist, you must add it first.
 See Add or Edit a Vendor/Company to the Company Directory.

 - In the vendor's record, click the Insurance tab.